git-town/git-town/README.md

 ### git hack

-_Cuts a new feature branch off the main development branch.
+_Cuts a new feature branch off the main branch.
 Even if you are right in the middle of something._

 Run the command: `git hack [name of feature branch to create]`